-Actually if the original photo had been better I’m sure I would have included this recipe with my 20 Favorite Low-Carb Asparagus Recipes, and when I realized that I made it again last week and took better photos!
+Actually if the original photo had been better I’m sure I would have included this recipe originally with my Favorite Low-Carb Asparagus Recipes, and when I realized that I made it again last week and took better photos!
 I’m still on a bit of an asparagus binge, and it’s still going on sale here, so there may be a couple more asparagus recipes coming up this spring.

 My apologies to the asparagus haters; if you’re one of those people who just can’t get much asparagus love going, I think this recipe would be divine with those thin green beans that you get at Costco.
 Beans might take slightly longer to cook, but probably not much for the thin ones.

 - I don’t usually buy the pre-crumbled Gorgonzola because it doesn’t last long in the fridge, so if you also have a block of Gorgonzola be sure it’s cold before you try to crumble it.

 - Discard garlic, add the asparagus and saute 5-7 minutes, turning a few times. or until asparagus is getting barely tender and slightly starting to brown.

 - You can add the gorgonola while the asparagus is still in the pan if you want it to melt as much as possible, but it looks a little prettier if you plate it immediately and add the gorgonzola on top of the hot asparagus on the plate.